 What are the Signs of Oxycodone Abuse?

 There are a variety of signs that someone may be abusing Oxycodone.
 This includes a combination of physical and behavioral changes.
 For starters, a red flag would be if the individual runs out of medication before they are expected to.
 This can be a sign that they are misusing the medication and not taking it as prescribed.

 Physical signs that someone may be struggling with addiction include the development of tolerance, withdrawal, and physical dependence.
 Tolerance occurs when an individual needs to take more of the medication to get the same effects.

 Physical dependence and withdrawal often occur together.
 Physical dependence occurs when our bodies become accustomed to having the substance in us and change how it functions.
 When a person in this situation stops using, they often experience withdrawal symptoms.
 This can include nausea, vomiting, muscle aches, and confusion.

 For someone who is struggling with an addiction, you may notice they are withdrawing from aspects of their lives.
 This can include family and friend events, hobbies, and other enjoyable activities.
 They may be irritable or moody.

 Additionally, they may have new legal concerns such as driving while impaired or possession charges.
 It is possible that they are facing challenges at work.
 This can include falling behind on their work, being impaired at work, having withdrawal symptoms at work, and missing workdays.

 What to Look for in an Indiana Oxycodone Treatment Center

 There are a variety of treatment programs to consider when you get to a point of wanting to get sober.
 The two main categories for treatment are inpatient and outpatient programs.

-Inpatient treatment programs can include a detoxification program and inpatient rehab programs.
+Inpatient treatment programs can include detoxification programs and inpatient rehab programs.
 Detox programs will give you medical supervision around the clock.
 Inpatient rehab programs can vary in length from 30 to 90 days.
 These programs include group therapy, individual therapy, addiction education, alternative therapies, and medication management.